by Nebula Haze

 If your plant is male, it will start growing distinct pollen sacs and should be removed from the grow room immediately to prevent it from pollinating your female plants and causing ‘seedy’ buds.
 Learn where to get feminized (all-female) seeds online so you don’t have to worry about male plants.

-Remove any plants growing pollen sacs instead of pistils, because they are male and won't make buds.
+Remove any plants growing pollen sacs instead of pistils, because they are male and won’t make buds.
 Plus they can pollinate your female plants and cause them to grow seeds!
+What if my plant is growing both pistils and pollen sacs?

 During week 1-3 of the flowering stage, your plant will mostly be producing new stems and leaves as it grows taller.
 Right now your plant is still very resilient and can handle problems just like in the vegetative stage.
 However, it’s still very important to avoid problems and take great care of your plant!